-We are always so pleased to welcome guest bloggers to our humble diaper therapy blog.
+We are always so pleased to welcome guest bloggers to join in the conversation.
 Thank you to Abby of Baby Bird’s Farm for reaching out to us.
-She’s been composting gDiapers disposable inserts in her home compost and put together this nifty post for you all, because making dirt is so much nicer than making garbage.
-Please note that gDiapers did not pay for or sponsor this post in any way, we’re just sharing cause we think you’d dig it.
-Get it?
-Dig?
-Like dig dirt?
-Bahaha.
-Sigh.
-It’s a Monday.
+She’s been composting gDiapers disposable inserts (wet ones only) in her home compost and put together this nifty post for you all, because making dirt is so much nicer than making garbage.
+Please note that gDiapers did not pay for or sponsor this post, we’re just sharing cause we think you’d dig it.

 by Abby of Baby Bird’s Farm